 The main lesson from this section is that if you’re willing to ask questions and not take assumptions and “rules” at face value, then you can save a lot of time and money.
 You may think of other things I didn’t mention on this list to help you get ahead and finish your degree program faster and cheaper than most students.

 When I first tried to go to college, I was not emotionally ready.

 When you go to college as an adult with a little bit of life experience, you aren’t interested in many of the distractions that plague most students.
-As an 18 year old, I regularly missed classed because of a hangover or didn’t study because I wanted to party.
-As a 30 year old, it would just be weird if I was out drinking with my classmates.
+As an 18 year old, I regularly missed class because of a hangover or didn’t study because I wanted to party.
+As a 30-year-old, it would just be weird if I was out drinking with my classmates.

 Your reason for being in school is different than your classmates.
 Many of them are just there because they’re expected to immediately follow high school with college.
 You’re there with a definite purpose.